evangelos-gkavogiannis-awx/awx-embedded-components/README.md

 # Airwallex KYC Component Implementation

-This is an implementation of the Airwallex KYC component as documented in the [Airwallex Documentation](https://www.airwallex.com/docs/global-treasury__kyc-and-onboarding__embedded-kyc-component).
+This is an implementation of the:
+-  Airwallex KYC component as documented in the [Airwallex Documentation](https://www.airwallex.com/docs/global-treasury__kyc-and-onboarding__embedded-kyc-component).
+- Airwallex Beneficiary component as documented in the [Airwallex Documentation](https://www.airwallex.com/docs/payouts__embedded-beneficiary-component).

 ---